MizuUI/mizu-vue/README.md

 ## Why MizuUI?

-For many years, developers relied on mizuVue as one of the most complete UI component libraries in the Vue ecosystem.
+For many years, developers relied on PrimeVue as one of the most complete UI component libraries in the Vue ecosystem.

-When mizuVue moved to a commercial licensing model, the final MIT-licensed codebase remained available under the terms of the MIT License.
+When PrimeVue moved to a commercial licensing model, the final MIT-licensed codebase remained available under the terms of the MIT License.

 MizuUI was created to preserve and continue that open-source foundation for developers, startups, businesses, schools, charities, hobbyists, and the wider Vue  & React community.